-In the upcoming discussion let us discuss about frequency polygons.
-Frequency polygons are visually substantial method of representing quantitative data and its frequencies.
+Frequency polygons are a visually substantial method of representing quantitative data and its frequencies.
 Let us discuss how to represent a frequency polygon.

-To draw frequency polygons, we begin with, drawing histograms and follow the following steps:
+To draw frequency polygons, first we need to draw histogram and then follow the below steps:

-- Choose the class interval and mark the values on the horizontal axes
+- Step 1- Choose the class interval and mark the values on the horizontal axes

-- Mark the mid value of each interval on the horizontal axes.
+- Step 2- Mark the mid value of each interval on the horizontal axes.

-- Mark the frequency of the class on the vertical axes.
+- Step 3- Mark the frequency of the class on the vertical axes.

-- Corresponding to the frequency of each class interval, mark a point at the height in the middle of the class interval
+- Step 4- Corresponding to the frequency of each class interval, mark a point at the height in the middle of the class interval

-- The obtained representation is a frequency polygon.
+- Step 6- The obtained representation is a frequency polygon.

-Let us consider an example to understand frequency polygons better.
+Let us consider an example to understand this in a better way.

 Example 1: In a batch of 400 students, the height of students is given in the following table.
 Represent it through a frequency polygon.